Let’s explore Delhi’s Street Food Culture!

 Another very unique and a super speciality found only in these by lanes of Chandni Chowk is Daulat Ki Chaat.
 It’s a sweet dish and not a savoury as it may sound, and, is only available for a couple of winter months.
 A very complex and lengthy process creates this unique delicacy and only a few remaining specialised families prepare this traditional goodness.
 The milk is continuously churned and the creamy foam is collected in all its richness, mixed with sugar and served garnished with slivered dry fruits like almonds and pistachios.
 The exquisiteness is the mild sweetness and creamy texture with crunch from the dry fruits.
 A must-try!

-Delhi prides in offering delectable Chaat corners in innumerable places and it may be considered unfair to compare but these two are tried, tested and tasted for years and their quality and taste remains perfect and never is there a disappointment.
+Delhi prides in offering delectable Chaat corners in innumerable places and it may be considered unfair to compare but these two are tried, tested, and tasted for years and their quality and taste remain perfect and never is there a disappointment.

 - Prabhu Chaat Waala, outside UPSC building lane on Shahjahan Road

 Is Delhi’s Street Food Culture all about Chaat?

 Delhi, being the Capital city, is a strong confluence of all Indian States, thus, majorly influencing the food habits.
 National, as well as International Tourism and employment in the city, have added beautifully to the already vibrant food culture.
 Delhi proudly can state that it is one of the few cities to have the availability of a vast variety of Indian as well as Western cuisine.